2+2 Transfer Pathway Guides

 MCC Degree Awarded:

 Please note that some courses required in a 2+2 Transfer Pathway may not be required for the MCC program.
 This could have financial aid implications.
-Students should meet with their department or with a transfer counselor to discuss an academic plan and recommended sequence of courses.
+Students should meet with their advisor or with a transfer representative to discuss an academic plan and recommended sequence of courses.